How to get the best travel money rates

 (Image credit: Getty Images)

-Post Office research has found British travellers are collectively losing an estimated £845 million in fees by using their bank cards abroad.
+Travel money may be the last thing on your mind when preparing for a much-needed holiday.
+While you may be focused on finding the right travel insurance or booking your flights, picking the right payment option will maximise your holiday savings.
+And leaving it too late to swap your cash could mean getting stung by high bank or debit card fees.
+Post Office research has found British travellers are collectively losing an estimated £845 million in fees when using their bank cards abroad.
 Its study of 2,000 holidaymakers found 45% incurred charges for using their bank card outside of the UK in the past 12 months, with the average annual bill coming in at £21.79 each.

-Instead, using specialist apps, the best credit and debit cards for travelling abroad or even your supermarket could help you to save money on foreign currency, freeing up your cash to spend on holiday.
+Instead, using specialist apps, the best credit and debit cards for travelling abroad or even your supermarket could help you save money on foreign currency, freeing up your cash to spend on holiday.

 Subscribe to MoneyWeek